nficano/pyfieri/README.rst

 ===========

 Spice up that boring Slack channel or HipChat room with PyFieri!
-PyFieri is an easy to use Python library that randonly generates typical Guy Fieri menu items.
+PyFieri is an easy to use Python library that randomly generates Guy Fieri menu items.

 Requirements
 ============